 "In fact, the

-conscience gives rise to abuses of power and the other
+sphere of conscience gives rise to abuses of power and

-abuses we have witnessed, once the cauldron of these
+the other abuses we have witnessed, once the cauldron of

 On Saturday the 6th of February, Pope Francis gave a very useful and clear advice to the General Assembly of the Focolare movement.
 We are hopeful that this will help the movement to deal with the abuses of power that have happened in the past.